Sheltering-in-Place: Day 63

 And then there was me.

 I got stuck at the top, wedged on a bit of flat rock due to some poor steering choices.
-It didn't occur to me that my peeps would climb around on dry land to get me either unstuck and send along or lifted up so I could climb down safely.
+It didn't occur to me that my peeps would climb around on dry land to get me either unstuck and sent along or lifted up so I could climb down safely.
 I thought they were waiting for me to get myself out and down.
 I thought they wouldn't wait forever.
 Plan A was to lift myself out of the tube, let it go down while I clung to my rock and climbed out.
 That turned out to not be feasible because my right shoulder was a bit of a mess way back then.
-Plan B was to fling my bodyweight and use my leverage to get me floating again... and go over the edge like everyone else.
+Plan B was to fling my body weight and use my leverage to get me floating again... and go over the edge like everyone else.
 They were all fine, it sounded like.
 How bad could it be?

 As soon as my tube hit the water, it was sucked out from under me—zing!
 Splash!
 I was sucked under.
 There was just enough time for me to gasp in a lungful of air before I was totally submerged.